DGretta/Music/modular/instruo_arbhar_guide.md

 ---

 **Bottom Line:** Arbhar isn't just a granular processor - it's a **complete time manipulation laboratory** that transforms any audio into shimmering temporal textures.
-As the **central time processor of Phase 2 ecosystems**, it transforms organic breathing, controlled chaos, sophisticated algorithms, and mathematical processing into unified temporal musical expression under your creative direction.
+As the **central time processor of Advanced ecosystems**, it transforms organic breathing, controlled chaos, sophisticated algorithms, and mathematical processing into unified temporal musical expression under your creative direction.

 ---